rakshithaganta/shop/README.md

 # shop

-This is my first edit
-my second commit rg
-adding extra line
+This is a test project to simulate shopping cart application